adamryman/dotfiles/README.md

 `$ ./install.sh` from within the dotfiles repository, a backup will be created in `./backup/EPOC_TIME`

+`$ ./install.sh -f` will replace all files without prompt

 `$ ./restore.sh EPOC_TIME` can be used with an `EPOC_TIME` in the backup directory

 ## Notes on modular design